MattiaBuzzoni/Sequential-Social-Dilemma/README.md

 # Contributors

-The base code for the PyColab environment was taken from [tiagoCuervo](https://github.com/tiagoCuervo/CommonsGame).
+This project is based on the PyColab environment, with the base code for the environment architecture originally developed by [tiagoCuervo](https://github.com/tiagoCuervo/CommonsGame), which has provided a solid foundation for this work.
+Any modifications or extensions beyond the original code are on my own.